 Subway tile goes back to the early 1900s, when it was used to line New York’s first subway tunnels.
 Classic subway tiles are white, 3-inch-by-6-inch rectangles — a look that became popular in American kitchens and baths, and has stuck around ever since.
 Now it’s an iconic part of the American design vernacular, destined never to go out of style.
 In the kitchen, ceramic tile excels as a backsplash, where it guards against moisture, is a snap to clean, lasts forever, and always looks classy.

 Adaptability and universal design features mean easy living at any age.
-A recent survey on kitchens from the American Institute of Architects points to the growing popularity of smart ergonomic design, a sign that kitchen adaptability will stay in vogue.
 Smart ergonomics simply mean convenience — for young or old, party people or homebodies — a key factor when remodeling a kitchen that will function well, retain its value, and always feel right

 Creating a Crowded Kitchen